inveniosoftware/rfcs/rfcs/rdm-0064-custom-fields.md

 }]
 ```

 The instance administrator is defining a list of sections, with each section defining its own fields respectively.
 By using these sections, they can semantically group together different fields.
 The order in which sections and fields are configured is respected in the UI.
-All the sections and fields will be appended in the end of the configured form i.e upload form and community profile page.
+All the sections and fields will be appended at the end of the configured form i.e upload form and community profile page.
 The following image shows the `CERN Experiment` section, with three widgets: free text, vocabulary search with autocomplete and vocabularies with a dropdown:

 ![](./0064/section.png)